EliMoshkovich/Selenium-task/README.md

 * python 3
 * python selenium (`pip install selenium`, for more info see here: https://selenium-python.readthedocs.io/installation.html)
 * google chrome
 * google chrome webdriver (get it here: http://chromedriver.chromium.org/downloads.
-Make sure it's the same version as you own chrome browser's version)
+Make sure it's the same version as you own chrome browser's version), download and put the exe file in chromedriver folder (Currently the folder contains chromedriver corresponding to version 73 of chrome)

 ### Running the program